 The factors discussed herein, including those risks described in "Item 1A.
-Risk Factors" and in the Company's other periodic filings with the SEC, which are available for review at www.sec.gov under "Search for Company Filings," could cause actual results and developments to be materially different from those expressed or implied by such statements.
+Risk Factors" and in the Company's other periodic filings with the SEC, which are available for review at www.sec.gov, could cause actual results and developments to be materially different from those expressed or implied by such statements.
 All forward-looking statements attributable to us are expressly qualified in their entirety by these and other factors.
 Readers are cautioned not to place undue reliance on these forward-looking statements, which speak only as of the date they were made.
-Except as required by law, the Company undertakes no obligation to update any forward-looking statements, whether as a result of new information, future events or otherwise.
+Except as required by law, we undertake no obligation to update any forward-looking statements, whether as a result of new information, future events or otherwise.